What Is Sarcomatoid Mesothelioma?

 Sarcomatoid Mesothelioma Symptoms

-The most common symptoms of the sarcomatoid mesothelioma type that develops in the lining around the lungs are shortness of breath, chest pain and coughing.
+The most common symptoms of sarcomatoid mesothelioma are shortness of breath, chest pain and coughing.
 Severe symptoms include difficulty breathing and persistent cough.
+Symptoms may take 20 to 60 years to develop.

 Most symptoms depend on tumor location.
 Sarcomatoid cells are most often found in pleural disease that develops in the lining of the lungs.
 However, patients with sarcomatoid peritoneal cancer will have abdominal symptoms instead.
 They may experience bowel problems, abdominal pain and swelling.